int128/gradle-ssh-plugin/index.md

 ### Authentication and security

 * Password authentication
-* Public key authentication
+* Public key authentication with an OpenSSH compatible key file
 * Host key verification with an OpenSSH compatible `known_hosts` file

 ### Stream interaction

 * Providing a password for sudo prompt
-* Interaction with shell such as bash or Cisco IOS
+* Interaction with the shell such as bash or Cisco IOS

 Getting Started
 ---------------

+### Add a dependency

 Add the plugin dependency in your build.gradle: